BhargavGo/Design-Of-An-Electric-Vehicle-Using-MATLAB-Simulink/README.md

      - This prevents floating inputs when no button is pressed, ensuring stable high readings when no key is pressed.

-6. Keypad Scanning:

-     The keypad consists of rows (connected to PD0-PD3) and columns (connected to PD8-PD11).
-To detect which key is pressed, the program sequentially makes each row low and checks which column goes low.
-This corresponds to a specific key press.

-     a.
-Making All Rows High

-       *pOutPutDataReg |= 0x0f;

-     - This sets all rows (PD0-PD3) to a high state before starting the scan.

-     b.
-Scanning Each Row

-      For each row, the program sets one of the row pins low and checks the state of the column pins.

-      Example for Row 1 (PD0):

-       *pOutPutDataReg &= ~(1 << 0);  // Set PD0 (R1) low

-      - Row 1 (PD0) is set low while the other rows remain high.

-      - Then, it checks each column to see if it has gone low, indicating a key press.

-     c.
-Checking Columns:

-       if (!(*pInPutDataReg & (1 << 8))) {
-           delay();
-           printf("1\n");
-       }

-      - The program checks if column C1 (PD8) is low.

-      - If PD8 is low, key 1 (which corresponds to Row 1 and Column 1) is pressed.
-A short delay is added to debounce, and the result is printed.

-     d.
-Repeating for Other Rows:

-      - After scanning Row 1, the program sets Row 2 (PD1) low and repeats the process for columns, and so on for Row 3 (PD2) and Row 4 (PD3).

-7. Debouncing:

-      - The delay() function is called after each detection to ensure that mechanical bouncing of the keypad doesn't cause false detections.

 ### **Keypad Layout Corresponding to the Program:**